TRIUMF-MDS-Capstone2023/project/docs/final/report/data-science-methods/neural-networks/mlp.md

 ## Features and model structure

-The MLP model has taken 18 engineered features as the inputs, the theoretical ring radius as the target, to predict the ring radius for each event.
+The MLP model has taken all [18 engineered features](https://triumf-mds-capstone2023.github.io/project/data/engineered-features.html) as the inputs, the theoretical ring radius as the target, to predict the ring radius for each event.

 After a number of experiments, we have selected a MLP model with 4 hidden layers.
 The hidden size is gradually decreased from 1024 to 12, and the [ReLU activation function](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) has been used in each hidden layer.